mzwsInJjq/City-Votes-Since-2024/README.md

-# Seattle-Votes
+# Seattle-NYC-Votes
-Count the presidential election votes within the City of Seattle
+Count the presidential election votes within the City of Seattle/New York

 ## Data Source
 ### 1. count/